Good Enough is Great!

 dbFront excels in the ability to quickly and economically bring simple web applications to life.
-The primary trade-off is that dbFront intentionally lacks the ability for deep customization.
-This means that systems created using dbFront quickly get you to a point of good enough with the hope that this is good enough.
+Applications built in dbFront start life with a powerful and solid set of default functionality The primary trade-off is that dbFront intentionally lacks the ability for super deep customization.
+This means that systems created using dbFront quickly get you to a point of "Great!" with the hope that this is good enough

 Below we will look at the categories of web applications for which dbFront is uniquely suited.